-An outline of the book helps readers see its structure and find significant sections RELIABLE
+An outline of the book helps readers see its structure and find significant sections Reliability

-The CEB was built on the assembled knowledge of a diverse, cross-denominational group of men and women, translating directly from the original ancient texts-not revising tradition or inserting church doctrine.
-Exhaustive attention has been paid to ensure the work is impeccably balanced and rich in context.
+The CEB Study Bible was built on the assembled knowledge of a diverse, cross-denominational group of 340 scholars, 260 pastors, and 100 laypeople drawing inspiration from scripture-not tradition or church doctrine.
+Exhaustive attention has been paid to ensure the work is impeccably balanced, rich in insight, and easily applied to everyday life.
+The reader is free to contemplate study materials and invite God's guidance to gain personal understanding.
 Every scripture is inspired by God and is useful for teaching, for showing mistakes, for correcting, and for training character, so that the person who belongs to God can be equipped to do everything that is good.
-2 Timothy 3:16-17 THE RIGHT RESOURCES FOR RICHER STUDY An inviting, well-organized page layout makes The CEB Study Bible even easier to read.
+2 Timothy 3:16-17 The Right Resources for Richer Study An inviting, well-organized page layout makes The CEB Study Bible even easier to read.

+- usual format of study Bible notes

+- Subjects range from general topics throughout the Bible to articles relevant to a specific passage

+Relevance

-SIDEBAR ARTICLES - 297 thought-provoking articles unique to The CEB Study Bible - Sidebars address topics that require a little more discussion than allowed in the usual format of study Bible notes - Subjects range from general topics throughout the Bible to articles relevant to a specific passage RELEVANT The times change, but the Bible meets you where you are, providing guidance for every situation you face and every season of life.
+The times change but the Word of God remains the same.
+It meets you where you are, providing guidance for every situation you face and every season of life.
+With its cross-references, footnotes, and articles, The CEB Study Bible builds bridges to everyday life, placing meaningful discovery at your fingertips.
+Whether used for individual reflection or group exploration, The CEB Study Bible provides a thought-provoking entrance into scripture.

 Jesus Christ is the same yesterday, today, and forever.

+Hebrews 13:8

+The Authority of Scripture

+Joel B. Green

+UNCORRECTED PROOF

-Hebrews 13:8 THE AUTHORITY OF SCRIPTURE Joel B. Green Around the world and across time, millions of Christians have gathered and continue to gather regularly to hear the scriptures read in worship.
+Around the world and across time, millions of Christians have gathered and continue to gather regularly to hear the scriptures read in worship.
 When the reading is finished, the worship leader recites the familiar words and God's people respond.

 Leader: This is the Word of the Lord.